Professional Work Motivation Assessment Test

 28/60

-Value-Based Regulation (VR)
+Value-Based Regulation (VBR)

 Value regulation measures how strongly personal values guide a person’s work motivation and day-to-day professional behavior.